fbpx

 Too many Christians are trying to build a brand for themselves.
 They are taking the culture’s worldview out of balance because the world throws its vanity in our faces.
 Some businesses we start, and some careers are brands, but that’s not what I mean.

-They want to be known as investors, tycoons, millionaires, influencers, and accomplished individuals so they can sell you something.
+I’m speaking of the Christians who secretly want to be well-known as investors, tycoons, millionaires, influencers, and accomplished individuals so they can sell you something.
+Possibly even use God’s name as a grift to manipulate you.

-Influencers have tons of followers on social platforms and YouTube; if you’re not careful, you’ll get dragged into trading your time to become successful by their standards.
-If you’ll stop at nothing for success by including manifesting, unethical practices, and witchcraft, who is the glory really for?
+Influencers have tons of followers on social platforms and YouTube; if you’re not careful and discerning, you’ll get dragged into trading your time to become successful by their standards while spending all of your hard-earned money on their products.
+If you stop at nothing for success by including manifesting, unethical practices, breaking your word of integrity, and witchcraft, who is the glory really for?

-I do not knock proven systems of success.
-It’s wise not to ignore all the world can offer if it doesn’t interfere with Godly principles.
+I do not knock proven business systems of success.
+It’s wise not to ignore all the world can offer if it doesn’t interfere with godly principles.

 There is nothing wrong with achieving financial success.
-God made Abraham, Isaac, David, Solomon, Esther, Job, and Joseph successful in what they did.
+God made Abraham, Isaac, David, Solomon, Esther, Job, and Joseph successful in their work.
+He’s also made many other Christian business owners successful and skilled in generating massive income.

 You believe you deserve something the Lord does not want to provide currently.
 And if you’re expressing jealousy where you are now, you can see why He hasn’t elevated you.

 God hates pride and arrogance.
-Humble yourself and be faithful and obedient to the assignment and season God has you.
-The best encouragement I can give is to read the scriptures and meditate on what God did in the lives of Abraham, Moses, Joshua, David, Joseph, Esther, and Ruth.
+Therefore, you must humble yourself and be faithful and obedient to the assignment and season God has for you.
+The best encouragement I can give is to read the Scriptures and meditate on what God did in the lives of Abraham, Moses, Joshua, David, Joseph, Esther, and Ruth.
 They were obedient where they were before taking on their ultimate callings.

-If you aren’t in a position now, you will stay stuck, and God will use another to carry out what you aren’t ready to take on.
+Don’t fall away from what is best for you.
+If you aren’t in your position now, you will stay stuck, and God will use another to carry out what you aren’t ready to do.

 When the spirit of complaining stirs up within, I want you to remember how Israel complained and grumbled in the wilderness.
+They rebelled against the leadership of Moses and Aaron.
+What God was doing for them didn’t make them happy.
 Their constant complaining angered God and mainly caused an entire generation to die.
-Only a few Israelites from that generation made it to God’s Promised Land because they couldn’t obey and trust God.
+Only a few Israelites from that generation made it to God’s Promised Land because they couldn’t obey and trust God as a nation.
+How sad.
+Please resolve to never let complaining steal your joy and blessings.

 How can you stay in your lane when complaining?